SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - We can write multiple provisioners also like for example 'on_failure = continue' nothing but same as ignore errors in ansible.
 - What is the difference between Terraform and Ansible ?
 - We can also create ec2 instances using ansible but it does not have state file as terraform does, that is why terraform is best for creation of infrastructure and ansible is best for configuration management only.
-- What is Creation time and Destroy time in terraform ?
-Why we use them ?
+- What is creation time and destroy time in terraform ?

 ### Session-29
 - What is module development in terraform and what is the syntax ?
 Go through the code of EC2 module in Terraform modules in VS. Here provider.tf will not be there in module developing.